Who Is Serena Williams?

 "I have definitely had some sleepless nights with a lot of stuff, coming so close and feeling it and not being able to get there," Williams told reporters.
 "This tournament I came in with a different mindset.
 In Melbourne I thought I played well but Angelique played great, and better.
 So I knew going into this one I needed to be calm and be confident and play the tennis I've been playing for well over a decade."

-At the 2016 U.S. Open, Williams suffered another surprising defeat, leaving the competition early after she was defeated by Karolina Pliskova in their semi-final match.
-With the loss, she also gave up her #1 ranking which she'd held for 186 weeks.
+At the 2016 U.S. Open, Williams suffered another surprising defeat, leaving the competition early after she was defeated by Karolina Pliskova in their semifinal match.
+With the loss, she also gave up the No. 1 ranking which she'd held for 186 weeks.

 23rd Grand Slam, Pregnancy and Birth